syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/PowerPoint-Library/NET/Working-with-headers-and-footers.md

 ### Modify font of the Footer text

-Essential Presentation library facilitates editing font of the [Footer](https://help.syncfusion.com/cr/document-processing/Syncfusion.Presentation.IHeadersFooters.html#Syncfusion_Presentation_IHeadersFooters_Footer) content in slide of the PowerPoint Presentation.
+Essential&reg; Presentation library facilitates editing font of the [Footer](https://help.syncfusion.com/cr/document-processing/Syncfusion.Presentation.IHeadersFooters.html#Syncfusion_Presentation_IHeadersFooters_Footer) content in slide of the PowerPoint Presentation.

 The following code example demonstrates how to edit font of the [Footer](https://help.syncfusion.com/cr/document-processing/Syncfusion.Presentation.IHeadersFooters.html#Syncfusion_Presentation_IHeadersFooters_Footer) content in slide of the presentation.